mistermicheels/learning-notes/data/SQL-NoSQL-NewSQL.md

 ## Which one to use?

 -   Choosing which data store to use is a tradeoff and there is likely no “wrong” or “right” choice.
-    -   Choice will likely depend on the kind of data you need to store, the scalability you need, the consistency you need, the knowledge of your team, etc.
+    -   Choice will likely depend on the kind of data you need to store, the kind of queries you will be performing, the scalability you need, the consistency you need, the knowledge of your team, how well the available tooling fits your use case, etc.
+    -   Different options might actually be relatively similar.
+For example, some relational databases offer support for structured data and some document databases offer support for transactions and schema validation.
 -   There is no rule stating that you should use either SQL, NoSQL or NewSQL.
     -   Example: it is very common to use a relational database for your application’s domain data but use a key-value store for caching purposes.
     -   It could also be a good idea to store parts of your domain data in a relational database and other parts in a document database, depending on which one is a better fit for which part of the data.
-Of course, using multiple systems also means having to keep multiple systems running smoothly.
+Of course, this means you have to keep an additional data store up and running and the team has an additional data store to get familiar with.

 ## Hosted data stores